-Having a Yioop account also allows you to experiment with some of the features of Yioop beyond search such as Yioop Groups, Wikis, and Crawl Mixes without needing to install the software yourself.
-The Search and User Interface, Managing Users, Roles, and Groups, Feeds and Wikis, and Mixing Crawl Indexes sections below could serve as a guide to testing the portion of the site general users have access to on Yioop.com.
+Having a Yioop account also allows you to experiment with some of the features of Yioop beyond search such as Yioop Groups and Wikis without needing to install the software yourself.
+The Search and User Interface, Managing Users, Roles, and Groups, and Feeds and Wikis sections below could serve as a guide to testing the portion of the site general users have access to on Yioop.com.

+Activities in Yioop can be found by clicking on the hamburger menu icon .
+The contents of the menu revealed by clicking on this icon change depending on one of four contexts: Search Web context, Account Admin context, Group Discussion context, and Group Wiki Context.
 When using Yioop software, if you do not understand a feature, make sure to also check out the integrated help system throughout Yioop.
-Clicking on a question mark icon will reveal an additional blue column on a page with help information as seen below
+Clicking on a question mark icon will reveal an additional blue column on a page with help information as seen below: